koteitan/js-sprite-game/README.txt

 ------------------------------------------
-  js-sprite-game
+  4droguelike
-  template of the javascript code for game with sprite
+  template of the javascript code for the 4 dimensional rogue-like-game with sprite
 ------------------------------------------

   concept: